GreatTreeGames/hugoportfoliotest/content/Projects/1732755164814-Seeds-of-Change/index.md

 ## Pitch Deck and Pitch Session

-I presented the pitch material along with our visionholder and team leader to a closed meeting with publishers who went on to play our prototype.
+I presented the pitch material along with our vision holder and team leader to a closed meeting with publishers who went on to play our prototype.
 She, the data scientist, and I also created the pitch deck together.